 - MGT558: Management of Cyber Opportunities and Threats

-This course explores the discipline of cyber threat analysis at a basic level, introducing the methodology of investigation, the threat environment (cyberspace), some of the online tools used by analysts, and their application in real world examples.
-Students are introduced to the key concepts, tools and terminologies used by professionals in the field, and apply what they learn in practical exercises that model real-world events.
+This course explores the relatively new discipline of cyberthreat analysis at a basic level, introducing students to the methodology of investigation, the threat environment (cyberspace), some of the online tools used by analysts, and their application in real world examples.
+Students are introduced to the key concepts, tools and terminologies used by professionals in the field and apply what they learn in practical exercises that model real-world events.

-This course introduces students to the threat landscape and the methodology used to mitigate threats to personnel and their agencies.
+This course introduces students to the threat landscape and helps them to understand the methodology used to mitigate threats to personnel and their agencies.
 Students learn about the tools and resources currently used by technicians to gain a better understanding of how investigations may be more successful in a constitutionally ethical process.
 Students understand the necessity of cyberdisruption planning with a goal of redundancy and resiliency.
 Economics will inevitably force managers to regionalize services and facilitate an interoperable solution.
 Students develop this knowledge from a basic understanding of risk management and control, along with a study of legal and compliance topics.
-The field of forensics is explored, including a demonstration of how a forensic analysis is performed, and how to manage the process of a technical investigation.
+The field of forensics is explored, including a demonstration of how a forensic analysis is performed and how to manage the process of a technical investigation.

-This course provides an overview of cyber intelligence, discussing the theory, objectives, challenges and differences between government and private sector cyber intelligence and how cyber analysts create effective intelligence reports.
-Real world case studies provide a vehicle for students to understand intelligence indicators and learn methods for providing decision makers with reporting options that remove conjecture and bias.
+This course explores the theory, objectives, challenges and differences between government and private sector cyber intelligence and how cyber analysts create effective intelligence reports.
+Real world case studies are used, providing a forum for students to understand intelligence indicators and methods, providing decision makers with various options that remove conjecture and bias.
 The course also reinforces the importance of analytic methods, critical to understanding the next generation of intelligence.

 This course studies the response of law enforcement and information systems scientists to the use of computers and related technologies for criminal purposes.
 While no prior computer knowledge is required, students use computers as a part of this class.
 Major policy issues surrounding this area are also discussed.